 Dogs: lost and stray

 How to deal with lost or stray dogs, unwanted pets, where to turn for issues with dangerous dogs and advice for XL Bully owners.

-If you find a lost dog, check if it has an identity tag.
+If you find a stray dog, check if it has an identity tag.
 If it does, contact the owner and arrange for them to collect it.

 Please contact the Council if you find a stray dog and can't contact its owner.
 We do not recommend using unofficial dog warden services and please be cautious using social media sites.
 The Police will not accept stray dogs from the public.
-Please report all found dogs to the council so we can carry out appropriate checks and aid their swift return to their owners.
+All stray dogs must be reported to the Council so we can carry out appropriate checks and aid their swift return to their owners.

 If you can't find the owner, please call us on 01354 654321.
 Outside of normal working hours (09:00 - 16:00 Monday to Friday, 09:00 - noon Saturday) it may take longer to speak to someone, but please hold the line and listen to all options carefully.
 You can also use our online form, but please note this is only monitored during our normal working hours.